 Through easy-to-use software, they successfully created an engaged online community, as vibrant as its roots in Branford, CT.
 And with their tremendous success made four-legged friends including, Freedom, Remy, Milo, Suzie, Dallas, Sophie, Lloyd, Velveteen, Mufasa, Crackers, and many others, proud.

-Connect with Daniel Cosgrove Animal Shelter by accessing the Town of Branford’s web site.
+Connect with Daniel Cosgrove Animal Shelter by accessing the Town of Branford’s website.